 In addition to the traditional obstacles and constraints, since 2002 European aquaculture has met with increased competition from production in third countries, and has had to face crises of governance and, most recently, the effects of the economic crisis.

-The Strategic Guidelines published by the Commission on 29 April 2013 aim to assist the Member States in defining their own national targets, taking account of their relative starting positions, national circumstances and institutional arrangements.
-Issues covered by EU legislation are not addressed under the OMC, but they provide a framework for its activities.
+The Strategic Guidelines (COM(2013) 0229) published by the Commission on 29 April 2013 aim to assist the Member States in defining their own national targets, taking account of their relative starting positions, national circumstances and institutional arrangements.
 The Guidelines address four priority areas:

 Marcus Ernst Gerhard Breuer